shelley-sargent/the-oracle-of-del-pi/README.md

 I wanted an effortless way to track the weather and lunar cycle, so I created a daily dashboard with the information and later found room to include a motivational quote and small sigil.
 After finding an old Nook quite literally in my closet, I decided to get it up and running again and root it.
 I then used Python to develop a script that runs daily via cron and pushes a png displaying the desired information (in a visually appealing manner) to the Nook’s browser using nginx on my local server.

-The information is assembled via the 'python-weather' and 'moon' libraries, alongside a manually compiled CSV of quotes and a small image.
+The information is assembled via the `python-weather` and `moon` libraries, alongside a manually compiled CSV of quotes and a small image.
 The png is created using Pillow, and displayed on a Lightning Browser through the ReLaunch OS on an old Nook Glowlight BNRV510.

 [![daily.png](https://i.postimg.cc/5268BrpW/daily.png)](https://postimg.cc/5XWH1nZs)